AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 GitKraken is a GUI (graphical-user interface) which lets you "point-and-click" to run all Git commands.
 GitKraken is a more user-friendly option which does not require you to use the command line (aka, terminal) or memorize Git commands.
-It also provides a more streamlined approach to using Git when working on a Windows machine, v.s. using Gitcommand line interface.
+It also provides a more streamlined approach to using Git when working on a Windows machine, vs. using the Git command line interface.
-GitKraken is also free to use with public repositories like `OpenScPCA-analysis`; you do not need to upgrade to a paid plan.
+GitKraken is free to use with public repositories like `OpenScPCA-analysis`; you do not need to upgrade to a paid plan.

 ### Install GitKraken